scaleoutsean/trident/README.md

 ## Deploy with `tridentctl`

+There are several ways:

-You may use the `tridentctl` binary (for ARM64!) from Releases, you can build your own and extract `tridentctl` from the container image, or - when deploying from x86_64 client - you can use the official `tridentctl` (x86_64) to deploy to ARM64 systems.
+- use the `tridentctl` binary (for ARM64!) from Releases
+- build your own container and extract `tridentctl` from the container image
+- (when deploying from x86_64 client) use the official `tridentctl` (for x86_64) to deploy this Trident build to ARM64 systems (probably easiest choice for those who don't want to build from source).
+You'd need to download the official Trident Installer for x86_64 to get tridentctl (x86_64) or (if you want to build everything from the source) build Trident twice (once for ARM64, to create an ARM64 container, and once for AMD64, to create tridentctl (x86_64))
+  - For mixed clusters there's another variant, where Master nodes may be on x86_64 and Worker nodes on ARM64.
+If you want to deploy for this, it's easiest to deploy twice - first to x86_64 using the official image, and another time using ARM64 image to deploy to Workers.
+Both `setup` and `setup-experimental` are meant for ARM64, so I don't think you should attempt to use them for x86_64 deployments

-As mentioned in Release Notes, it is recommended to use [custom deployment](https://docs.netapp.com/us-en/trident-2204/trident-get-started/kubernetes-customize-deploy-tridentctl.html) and remove ASUP (autosupport) from it.
-That's already been done for sample files in the `setup` directory.
+As mentioned in Release Notes, [custom deployment](https://docs.netapp.com/us-en/trident-2204/trident-get-started/kubernetes-customize-deploy-tridentctl.html) lets you customize installation - for example, ASUP (autosupport) can be stripped.
+That's already been done for sample files in the `setup` and `setup-experimental` directories.

+### v22.07.0 (ARM64)

 If you wish to install to the namespace `trident`: